Chuck Versus Agent X: Production

-Series co-creator Chris Fedak stated in a later interview that the inspiration for Volkoff's true identity being a gun-shy British scientist was Timothy Dalton's portrayal of Gregory Tuttle, Volkoff's guise as Mary Elizabeth Bartowski's MI6 handler, in his first appearance on the series.
+Series co-creator Chris Fedak stated in a later interview that the inspiration for Volkoff's true identity as a gun-shy British scientist was Timothy Dalton's portrayal of Gregory Tuttle, Volkoff's guise as Mary Elizabeth Bartowski's MI6 handler, in his first appearance on the series.
 A photograph of Dalton before his portrayal of James Bond is used to represent a young Hartley Winterbottom.